Skip to content

 Manipulation?

-All of this behaviour, including the examples I give in my talk, could be seen as manipulative, perhaps even a little sly.
-Teams that have a happier outlook, with members that embrace positive emotional contagion, are safer and more efficient.
+This behaviour, including the examples I give in my talk, could be seen as manipulative, perhaps even a little sly.
+Teams with a happier outlook and members embracing positive emotional contagion are safer and more efficient.
 Whereas when experimental psychologists planted a MOANER as a confederate, they found that teams became much less efficient.

 Which sort of team would you rather work in?